 There are two big concerns that should inspire anyone responsible for laying water infrastructure to act soon.
 If you have inventory of traditional services brass, now is the time to find a place to use it.
-Work ahead on projects if you can because that inventory will be wasted if you don't use it before January 2014.

 The second concern is cost.
 If you don't have an inventory of traditional brass but you have upcoming projects, this might be the ideal time to start them.
 Order traditional brass pipe fittings and meters from suppliers who are offering their traditional service brass at steep discounts ahead of the new law.
 After the law goes into effect, service brass costs will skyrocket and significantly increase your costs.